+a) Secured Loan

-- a) Rupee term loan from bank has been turned into NPA.
-As per the routine compliance, lenders have initiated the recovery measure and already serve the call up notice for their exposure.
+Rupee term loan from bank has been turned into NPA.As per the routine compliance, lenders have initiated the recovery measure and already serve the call up notice for their exposure.
 Resulting in entire exposure of the banks/financial institution due on immediate demand basis.
-All the Term Loans and Cash Credit from Banks have been classified As Loans Repayable on Demand from last financial year. - b) Cash Credit facilities from banks are secured by pari passu 1st charge over the entire current assets (both present and future) and 2nd charge over the entire fixed assets (both present and future) of the Company's units at Ranigunge and Durgapur in the state of West Bengal and Durg in the state of Chattisgarh.
+All the Term Loans and Cash Credit from Banks have been classified as Loans Repayable on Demand from last financial year.